-Ford County Sheriff, was killed in the line of duty and was replaced by brother Bat.
+Dodge City Marshal, was killed in the line of duty.
 Jim became the Assistant Marshal in Dodge City,

 Kansas in June, 1878.
 Working for Marshal Charlie Bassett, Masterson also worked with Wyatt Earp, who was serving as a Deputy Marshal.
 In November, 1879, he was promoted to Marshal when Bassett had exceeded the number of terms that he could serve.
 When a new mayor was elected in Dodge, Jim lost his job.
 Ten days later, he shot a man named Al Updegraff in a